files-community/Website/src/routes/docs/configuring/git-integration/+page.md

 title: Manage repositories with Git
 ---

 Integration with Git allows you to work more easily with your projects.
-You can create and manage repository branches directly from Files.
-You can also pull changes from a remote repository and open a repository in VS Code.
+You can create and manage branches directly from Files.
+You can pull and push changes to remote repos, and open them in VS Code.```

 ## How to see repository branches